Thomas Jackson (Royal Navy officer)

 Admiral Sir Thomas Jackson, KBE, CB, MVO (20 February 1868 – 7 July 1945) was a senior Royal Navy officer during World War I.

 Naval career

 Born the son of Admiral Sir Thomas Sturges Jackson, Jackson joined the Royal Navy in 1881.
 He was promoted to commander on 31 December 1899, and in early 1900 was posted in lieu of a lieutenant to the pre-dreadnought battleship HMS Revenge, stationed in the Fleet Reserve at Chatham Dockyard.

+He was appointed in command of the sloop HMS Rosario on 16 March 1903, serving with her on the China station until the end of 1904.